pshenry4/MPI-Particle-Swarm-Optimization/README.md

 5. `git remote add origin <URL_OF_YOUR_REPO>`.
 This adds a new remote that has the address of your repo.

 6. `git branch -m master`.
-This changes the name of the current branch (Template) to master.
+This changes the name of the current branch (Reflection2) to master.

 6. `git push -u origin master`.
 This pushes your changes.